-Air quality
+Air quality and climate

 Air quality affects all residents of the region and continues to be a concern.
 The region fails to meet current federal standards for ozone and more stringent standards are expected to be established by the Environmental Protection Agency.
 Meeting a more aggressive ozone standard will require continuous efforts from many parties.
+Surface transportation also contributes to greenhouse gas (GHG) emissions and the region is subject to state requirements to achieve certain GHG emission reductions.

 DRCOG supports:

-- Efforts to reduce emissions from all sources sufficient to meet federal air quality standards. - Transportation and land use strategies that improve air quality in the region. - Alternative fuel sources and clean-burning technology and provision of infrastructure and services for alternative fuels. - Incentives for purchasing high fuel economy or alternative fuel vehicles or for accelerated retirement of inefficient or high-polluting personal, commercial or fleet vehicles that are beyond repair.. - Offering services, including incentives that encourage and facilitate the use of alternative modes of travel. - Examination of the potential of select speed limit reductions.
+- Efforts to reduce emissions from all sources sufficient to meet federal air quality standards. - Transportation and land use strategies that improve air quality in the region. - Alternative fuel sources and clean-burning technology and provision of infrastructure and services for alternative fuels. - Incentives for purchasing high fuel economy or alternative fuel vehicles or for accelerated retirement of inefficient or high-polluting personal, commercial or fleet vehicles that are beyond repair. - Offering services, including incentives that encourage and facilitate the use of alternative modes of travel. - Examination of the potential of select speed limit reductions.